 The Cape Elizabeth Land Trust (CELT) is developing a plan to build a Universal Access (UA) trail at Robinson Woods Preserve.
-The trail will be constructed using a combination of grant funding and private contributions.
+The trail would be constructed using a combination of grant funding and private contributions.
 The total proposed trail will cover a half-mile out-and-back from Shore Road to Robinson Pond.
 Future extensions could continue beyond the pond around the Olde Colony neighborhood to reconnect with Shore Road.
-Dedicated parking will be available at the Shore Road trailhead.
-The trail will be routed to maximize durability while accessing many of the exemplary natural features in Robinson Woods Preserve.
+Dedicated parking would be available at the Shore Road trailhead.
+If successfully funded, the trail will be routed to maximize durability while accessing many of the exemplary natural features in Robinson Woods Preserve.

-1. We will construct a trail that facilitates use by people with all levels of physical ability.
-This shared-use path will help CELT better meet the needs of Cape Elizabeth’s aging population.
-We expect to see a lot of traffic on this trail, ranging from older hikers with hip replacements to parents with small children and babies in strollers to casual users who prefer a wide, flat trail surface.
+1. Contingent on funding, we will construct a trail that facilitates use by people with all levels of physical ability.
+This shared-use path would help CELT better meet the needs of Cape Elizabeth’s aging population.
+We would expect to see a lot of traffic on this trail, ranging from older hikers with hip replacements to parents with small children and babies in strollers to casual users who prefer a wide, flat trail surface.

-2. We will expand our educational offerings to include programs specifically designed for trail users with lower mobility, including residents of nearby assisted living centers.
+2. If funded, we would expand our educational offerings to include programs specifically designed for trail users with lower mobility, including residents of nearby assisted living centers.
 While we have offered indoor lectures and “bus tour” programs for this demographic before, we will now have the option to get out of the van and walk to the pond to hear the spring peepers.

 3. When more people are able to observe and experience nature first-hand, they have more opportunities to deeply care for it.
-Adding features that welcome people to the land will showcase the value of land conservation to the broader community.
-This will enable CELT to more completely fulfill its mission of providing natural lands for the use, enjoyment, and education of all people.
+Adding features that welcome people to the land would showcase the value of land conservation to the broader community.
+This would enable CELT to more completely fulfill its mission of providing natural lands for the use, enjoyment, and education of all people.

-The trail begins at the existing Shore Road trailhead, where two dedicated accessible parking spaces will be created.
-The trail will pass through a short stand of the mixed forest before arriving at a large meadow managed for grassland bird habitat.
-The trail continues along the edge of the field for nearly half a mile before arriving at the downstream end of Robinson Pond.
-There, trail users can appreciate scenic views of the wetland, and perhaps lay eyes on a beaver, painted turtle, or great blue heron.
+The trail would begin at the existing Shore Road trailhead, where two dedicated accessible parking spaces would be created.
+The trail would pass through a short stand of the mixed forest before arriving at a large meadow managed for grassland bird habitat.
+The trail would continue along the edge of the field for nearly half a mile before arriving at the downstream end of Robinson Pond.
+There, trail users would be able to appreciate scenic views of the wetland, and perhaps lay eyes on a beaver, painted turtle, or great blue heron.

 Why Here, Why Now?